 home | research | publications | CV | blog

-Guy Harling
+Guy Harling - Professional history

-From January 2019 I have begun a Sir Henry Dale fellowship funded by the Royal Society and the Wellcome Trust.
-This fellowship will allow me to explore how young South Africans are influenced in their decision-making around sexual behaviour, and to test interventions to work through social networks to increase safer sex behaviours.
-In 2017 and 2018 I was involved in several studies concerning health in sub-Saharan Africa, specifically:
+Since 2019 I have been a Sir Henry Dale fellowship funded by the Royal Society and the Wellcome Trust.
+This fellowship allows me to explore how young South Africans are influenced in their decision-making around sexual behaviour, and to test interventions to work through social networks to increase safer sex behaviours.
+The core of this work has been a longitudinal cohort capturing the social worlds and health behaviours of youth in rural KwaZulu-Natal province.

 • in Burkina Faso (at the Centre de Recherche en Santé de Nouna) interviewing a cohort of 1500 adolescents twice, and a sample of 3000 over-40s once;